Diabetes

 Your blood glucose meter may store your readings in internal memory for your healthcare provider to review at a later date.

-It may be additionally useful to track your blood glucose meter readings alongside what you ate in a food diary.
+It may be additionally helpful to track your blood glucose meter readings alongside what you ate in a food diary.
 This can provide further context as to why blood sugar levels were higher on some days and lower on others.
 Your doctor can use this information to provide advice based on your individual needs, including appropriate and actionable adjustments to diet and lifestyle habits.

 Frequently asked questions